Ruth United States

 I Degenerated as My Heart Strayed From God

-I was told in the Sunday school when I was a child that God is and that all things come from Him.
+I was told in the Sunday school when I was a child that God is the Creator and that all things come from Him.
 However, with my age increasing, I learned from knowledge that the world was materialistic and that all things came into being on the basis of evolution.
 In the beginning, I wondered why my school’s teaching was different from what the teacher said in the Sunday school, and which was actually right.
 But, gradually, as I learned more and more knowledge, I was assimilated by materialism in the textbooks.
 I started to depend on the knowledge I’d grasped to solve all kinds of difficulties I met in my life and study.
 Whenever the difficulty was resolved, a sense of admiration for knowledge crept up in my heart.
 Gradually, knowledge became the standard by which I judged whether one had wisdom or not, and I even hoped to change my fate relying on knowledge.
 From then onward, I forgot to pray to God and rely on God in everything; instead, I depended on myself to deal with everything and looked up information when there was an issue.
 The image of God became more and more blurred in my heart.
 As such, I chose to follow the trend—pursuing knowledge and worshiping it.

 Higher Levels of Education Do Not Equal a Happy Life